thetomcoffee/learningdart/README.md

 ## Chapter 6 - Dart enumerations, classes and objects

 * enumerations are named lists of enumerated items
 * create using reserve word `enum` like other programming langs
 * instead of using camel case, use upper case for the first letter of all words, e.g. `PersonPlaceOrThing`
 * can refer to using the dot notation, e.g. `enum PersonProperties { firstName, lastName, ... } ...
 PersonProperties.firstName.name //prints out name`, again like C# and other langs
+* Vandad then explains `return` and `break`.
+They function like other programming langs.
+* Classes
+  * uses encapsulation (OOP concept) to put methods and properties in the same object, just like Java, C#, etc.
+  * upper case the first letter of every word, e.g. `class Employee...`

 <!--
 ## Getting Started